MarioGK/ImGuiSharp/README.md

 # ImGuiSharp
 ImGuiSharp is a binding library for [ImGui](https://github.com/ocornut/imgui) for C# that aims to expose as many apis as possible and stay at the most updated version of imgui and cimgui.

+⚠️**Warning**: This is a beta version, and is not yet ready for use.⚠️

+🔴**Observation**: The library is only compiled for Windows-x64 and only tested on windows for now.🔴

+**WIP**: Nuget package and CI build are not yet ready.

 This can be considered a fork of the awesome project by mellinoe [ImGui.Net](https://github.com/mellinoe/ImGui.NET), the main differences between the two are:

 - ImGuiSharp will expose the ImGui internal headers